 The project is being developed by Star of the South Wind Farm.
 Copenhagen Infrastructure Partners KS, Offshore Energy and Construction and Building Unions Superannuation Fund are currently owning the project having ownership stake of 52.02%, 37.98% and 10% respectively.

 The project is expected to generate 8,000,000MWh electricity and supply enough clean energy to power 1,800,000 households.
 The project is expected to offset 10,500,000t of carbon dioxide emissions (CO2) a year.
-The project cost is expected to be around $5,954.4m.
 The project will be spread over an area of 574km².

 The wind power project consists of 250 turbines.

 The project construction is expected to commence from 2025.
 Subsequent to that it will enter into commercial operation by 2028.